sodafoundation/documentation/content/guides/user-guides/multi-cloud/object-archival-restore/_index.md

 To refer the API specs, please check [Cloud Object Archival API Specs](https://github.com/sodafoundation/multi-cloud/blob/master/openapi-spec/swagger.yaml)

 {{% notice note %}}
- Currently this feature is available only for AWS, Azure and GCP cloud as backend
+ Currently this feature is available only for AWS, Azure and GCP cloud as backend and SONY-ODA as on-premise Cold storage
 {{% /notice %}}

 ## Installing SODA multi-cloud